bugjam/hass-isolarcloud/README.md

 3. Restart HomeAssistant
 4. Install *iSolarCloud* in HomeAssistant: Settings -> Integrations -> Add integration
 5. Select your iSolarCloud server
-6. The integrations uses HomeAssistant's [Application Credentials](https://www.home-assistant.io/integrations/application_credentials/) integration to manage the OAuth2 configuration.
+6. The integration uses HomeAssistant's [Application Credentials](https://www.home-assistant.io/integrations/application_credentials/) integration to manage the OAuth2 configuration.
 You will be prompted to enter *Client Id* and *Client Secret*
    * *Client Id* must contain two values from the Sungrow developer portal: *ApplicationId* and *Appkey*, separated by a `@`.
 Example: `499@586FEE69FC005B17361AB992FC5B1CEA`
    * *Client Secret* is the *Secret Key*
 7. HomeAssistant will show a button to navigate to iSolarCloud